Morris Hood III: Career

-Prior to his election to the Legislature, Hood was an Production technician at Ford Motor Company's Dearborn Engine & Fuel Tank Plant.
+Prior to his election to the legislature, Hood was a production technician at Ford Motor Company's Dearborn Engine & Fuel Tank Plant.
 He was an unsuccessful candidate for the House in 1998.
 Hood was elected to the Michigan House of Representatives in 2003, serving for three terms.
 He was elected to the Michigan Senate in 2010, also serving as the Michigan Senate Minority Floor Leader until 2018.
-He was unable to run for re-election due to term-limits, and was succeeded by Sylvia Santana.
+He was unable to run for re-election due to term limits, and was succeeded by Sylvia Santana.
 Hood won his father's legislative seat, as he was the son of former Michigan State Rep. Morris Hood Jr., who died in 1998.
 Due to term limits, Hood went to work in Wayne County administration after his stint in the Michigan State senate ended.
 Hood III, a widower, was survived by his second wife Chavon Hood.
 Michigan Governor Gretchen Whitmer, a former state lawmaker herself and colleague of Hood, called him "a dear friend and proud Detroiter dedicated to community service".